 It is believed at the age of 70 Michael worked on the Mosgiel-Middlemarch railway to make ends meet while raising their grandchild.
 He died at Waihola on 24 December 1911 aged 75 & Annie died at Waihola on 25 December 1910 aged 73.
 Both are buried at the Waihola Cemetery.

 August Wisnesky at 14 went to Milton and was apprenticed to a man named Chisolm who taught him carpentry.
-After completing his apprenticeship it appears that he moved to Dunedin where he m.
-(22 Jan 1884) Knox Church, Wilhelmina Henke (1861-1945).
+After completing his apprenticeship it appears that he moved to Dunedin where he married on 22 January 1884 at Knox Church to Wilhelmina Henke (1861-1945).
 Ousted from the family because his wife was German and of a different faith, they left New Zealand & settled in Melbourne, Australia.
 Here August worked in a sash and door factory in Northcote.
 The family returned to New Zealand in 1894 and settled in Dunedin.
 Here August worked for the New Zealand Railways, eventually being appointed as Superintendent of the Hillside Workshops.
-Family—August, Bernard, Eva Lily, Victor, Alex & Gladys.
-August died at Dunedin 14 May 1942 aged 80.
-Wilhelmina died at Dunedin 16 May 1945.
+Family—Eva Lily (1884-1958), Augustus Henry Francis (1886-1966), Henry Raymond (1886-1912), Victor Daniel (1892-1977), Bernard Anton Frederick (1895-1967), Gladys Nellie Amelia (1901) & Alexander Ross (1905-1981).
+August died at Dunedin on 14 May 1942 aged 80.
+Wilhelmina died at Dunedin on 16 May 1945.
 Both are buried at the Andersons Bay Cemetery, Dunedin.